 B.9.2.1.2.
 From a policy perspective the question regularly arises as to whether base erosion through excessive debt may also be tackled through application of the arm's length principle.
 Article 9 of the UN Model Convention embodies the arm's length principle.
 The commentary to this UN Model Convention article references the OECD Commentary on Article 9, which in turn clarifies that the Article is relevant not only in determining whether the rate of interest provided for in a loan contract is an arm's length rate but also whether a prima facie loan can be regarded as a loan or should be regarded as some other kind of payment, in particular a contribution to capital.
-Based on the analysis in the UN Article 9 Commentary, (developing) countries have expressed the desire to use the concepts of Article 9 as embodied in their domestic transfer pricing rules for purposes of analysing the arm's length nature of intercompany financial transactions and determining not only whether interest charges are excessive but whether the financial transaction can accurately be delineated as debt.
+Based on the analysis in the UN Article 9 Commentary, (developing) countries have expressed the desire to use the concepts of Article 9 as embodied in their domestic transfer pricing rules for purposes of analysing the arm's length nature of intercompany financial transaction can accurately be delineated as debt.
 In this respect, reference is also made to paragraphs B.2.3.1.4. - B.2.3.1.9. of this Manual.